Code-Institute-Submissions/beatles/README.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+    - jQuery was used NavBarDropdown seen on smaller devices.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)